The Power of Words

-Redefining words as a mean of redefining the world - 2018
+Redefining Words as a Means of Redefining the World - 2018

-In Google's dictionary, for example, the word "woman" is defined as follows:
+For example, in Google's dictionary, the word "woman" is defined as follows:

 woman